 Andok's: A Filipino Favorite for Affordable, Flavorful Eats

-Andok's has hundreds of branches across the Philippines, and on Boracay alone, you’ll find five locations:
+Andok's operates hundreds of branches across the Philippines.
+On Boracay alone, there are five convenient locations:

 - Station 1 Main Road

-- Inside D'Mall at Station 2 (this is the branch we visited)
+- Inside D'Mall at Station 2 (the branch we visited)

 - Near the Tourist Center at Station 3